Whiteknight/ParserObjects/docs/v3/docs.md

 ##### Summary

-Parser which wraps an ITrie to be able to return elements which match one of several possible input patterns.
-Adaptor from ITrie to IParser.
+Uses an ITrie to match the longest pattern.

 ##### Generic Types